 MLC is also partnering with PBS stations across the country that are producing instructional content and may air programming produced in other states that are of high quality and aligned to Michigan standards.

 No, the Michigan Learning Channel does not replace school enrollment.
-MLC strongly encourages all students to enroll in school and plans to run messaging on the channel promoting school enrollment.
+MLC strongly encourages all students to enroll in school and runs messaging on the channel promoting school enrollment.
 Michigan law requires a parent or legal guardian of a child from the age of six to sixteen to send his or her child to school during the entire school year, except under certain limited circumstances (MCL 380.1561).

 Yes!
 The channel supports learning and student success with lessons and materials, but students need a dedicated teacher who can support their education, assess their progress, and personalize instruction to their needs.
 Some schools may choose to use lessons from the channel to replace some direct instruction and support them with follow-up from a teacher either online, by phone, or through printed materials.
 Homeschooling families may also find the channel’s instruction useful as a supplement to planned homeschool activities.